alauddin-sabari/smart-contract-vulnerablity-detection-API/README.md

 - **features**: An array of extracted features based on the findings.
 - **suggestions**: An array of actionable suggestions for mitigating the issues detected.

-## Screenshots of Postman Requests and Responses
+## Screenshots of   Requests and Responses in our rest API

 ### 2. Sending the Request in our API and Response